-These theorems are an important result since they qualify the structure of the relationships according to the bipartite graph generative model KRELM.
-Figure 4-b, 4-c, and 4-d show the blue dashed lines generated through the formulas of the above two theorems.
-These lines match very well with the distributions generated using KRELM, which proves the validity of our theoretical proof.
+These theorems are an important result since they qualify the structure of the relationships according to the bipartite graph model KRELM.
+Figures 4-b, 4-c, and 4-d show the blue dashed lines generated through the formulas of the above two theorems.
+These lines match very well with the distributions generated using KRELM, which illustrates the validity of our theoretical proof.
 The line of Figure 4-a is not drawn because these theorems are based on the hypothesis that facts come regularly and continuously to an entity over time.
 This hypothesis holds when $p_e \leq 0.7$.
 Otherwise, when p_e is close to 1 (which is the case of the Place of birth relationship for subjects), in most steps of the algorithm, new entities are added with only one associated fact per entity, which makes $P(1) \approx 1$.
 This brings us to a case where it is not really important to apply the model since the distribution is straightforward.

 The asymmetry between subject and object is a truly surprising result.
 Yet experimental results show that our model faithfully reproduces most relationships for both subjects and objects.
 This means that for a relationship, the distribution of facts for subjects follows an exponential law, while the distribution of facts for objects follows a power law (with an exponent $\gamma > 2$).
 This is a new result, as no previous work has studied the distribution of facts with the fine granularity of relationships.
-In addition to injecting our stochastic algorithm to generate more realistic knowledge graphs, these distributions are of interest for data analysis [33] and query optimization (instead of resorting to heuristics [3]).
-To conclude this work in Section 6, we discuss such concrete applications of this new theoretical result with several immediate use cases.
+In addition to injecting our stochastic algorithm to generate more realistic knowledge graphs, these distributions are of interest for data analysis [41] and query optimization (instead of resorting to heuristics [4]).
+In Section 6, we discuss such concrete applications of this new theoretical result with several immediate use cases.

-Let us come back to the birthplace relationship.
-Applying the exponent formula of Theorem 2 on the objects in relationship birthPlace, we obtain $\gamma = 2.088$ for Wikidata, $\gamma = 2.113$ for DBpedia and $\gamma = 2.092$ for YAGO4.
+Regarding the example of the birthplace relationship, applying the exponent formula of Theorem 2 on the objects in relationship birthplace, we obtain $\gamma=2.088$ for Wikidata, $\gamma=2.113$ for DBpedia and $\gamma=2.092$ for YAGO4.
 These three exponents are really very close showing that the underlying structure is similar between different KGs.
-Similarly, the structure of subjects in the cast member relationship in Wikidata remains approximately the same over the time with $\beta{2015} = 0.197$, $\beta{2017} = 0.236$ and $\beta{2022} = 0.190$.
+Similarly, the structure of subjects in the cast member relationship in Wikidata remains approximately the same over the time with $\beta{2015}=0.197, \beta{2017}=0.236$ and $\beta{2022}=0.190$.
 For this reason, we will see in the next section that our model predicts Wikidata's evolution relatively accurately.